 Anyway, today we’ll take a look at the 3 best plugins for turning a WooCommerce website into a multi-vendor marketplace, including a simple PHP snippet that might just be enough for you.
 Continue reading WooCommerce: How to Build a Multi-Vendor Website (Marketplace)?

-You can now add a lovely “calendar” field on the checkout page, let people decide the delivery date, and save this value in the order for the admin.
+Here’s how you can add a “calendar” field on the WooCommerce checkout page, let people decide the delivery date, and save this value in the order.